Harmonic Convergence: Astrological alignment

-Controversy is associated to the claim that this occurrence was a unique event.
-Grand trines, where planets are at 120 degree positions forming an equilateral triangle are not uncommon or particularly noteworthy.
-Traditional astrology does not consider trines to be action points, so the notion of a special shift in world history would not be in the offing under a grand trine.
-Hence, many traditional astrologers do not regard this occurrence to be of significant importance.
-There is no evidence that astronomers have ever considered it significant.
+There is disagreement regarding this occurrence being a unique event.
+Grand trines, where planets share 120 degree positions forming an equilateral triangle, are not uncommon or particularly noteworthy.
+Traditional astrology does not consider trines to be action points, and would not regard such an occurrence to be significant.

 Astrological interpretations

 The convergence is purported to have "corresponded with a great shift in the earth’s energy from warlike to peaceful."
 Believers of this esoteric prophecy maintain that the Harmonic Convergence ushered in a five-year period of Earth's "cleansing", where many of the planet's "false structures of separation" would collapse.

-According to Argüelles, the event came at the end of these "hell" cycles and the beginning of a new age of universal peace.
-Adherents believed that signs indicated a "major energy shift" was about to occur, a turning point in Earth's collective karma and dharma, and that this energy was powerful enough to change the global perspective of man from one of conflict to one of co-operation.
+Adherents deemed the event as beginning a new age of universal peace, with signs indicating a "major energy shift" was about to occur, a turning point in Earth's collective karma and dharma, and that this energy was powerful enough to change the global perspective of man from one of conflict to one of co-operation.
 Actress and author Shirley MacLaine called it a "window of light," allowing access to higher realms of awareness.

 According to Argüelles, the Harmonic Convergence also began the final 25-year countdown to the end of the Mayan Long Count in 2012, which would be the so-called end of history and the beginning of a new 5,125-year cycle.
 Evils of the modern world (war, materialism, violence, abuses, injustice, oppression, etc.) would have ended with the birth of the 6th Sun and the 5th Earth on December 21, 2012.